 Expanded Data Dive Part 2: Toronto By: Rukan Shao Posted 2 months ago to Premium Article 2 comments Welcome back to the second part to my Expanded Data Dive series.
 In the last article, we discussed the day two results from Dallas.
 This time, we get to look at the results of Toronto just after it happened.
 I ultimately want to learn as much as I can about the metagame and try to make some predictions for Greensboro.
 To do that, I want to first examine Toronto’s matchup statistics.
 Then, I want to take a quick retrospective of Dallas.
 Then finally I’ll close the article with some Greensboro predictions based on past data.
 ContentsToronto Meta ShareMatchup AnalysisReflecting on Past PredictionsGreensboro Meta PredictionsGreensboro PicksClosing Thoughts Toronto Meta Share When I spoke to other players going to Toronto, they told me they expected a more concentrated meta than Dallas.
 They believed a smaller tournament outside of the United States would result in them seeing a higher concentration of meta decks like Zoroark-GX / Garbodor or Pikachu and Zekrom-GX and fewer rogues.
 Based on RK9 Labs data: Toronto saw 346 Masters.
 Of those, we saw the following seven decks saw the most play: Pikachu and Zekrom-GX – 43 Masters, 1 of which made day two Archiestoise – 38 Masters, 1 of which made day two Lucario-GX – 30 Masters, 2 of which made day two Zoroark-GX / Garbodor – 29 Masters, 4 of which made day two Hitmonchan – 22 Masters, 3 of which made day two Night March – 21 Masters, 4 of which made day two Trevenant – 16 Masters, 10 of which made day two In comparison, Dallas saw 802 Masters.
 And of those, the following eight decks saw the most play: Zoroark / Garbodor – 94 Masters, 14 of which made day two Archiestoise – 79 Masters, 19 of which made day two Zoroark / Golisopod-GX – 48 Masters, 4 of which made day two Vespiquen – 45 Masters, 4 of which made day two Rayquaza-GX – 42 Masters, 3 of which made day two Buzzwole / Carbink BREAK – 33 Masters, 4 of which made day two Zoroark / Control – 31 Masters, 7 of which made day two Zoroark / Exodia – 31 Masters, 2 of which made day two The RK9 Labs data above subdivides some of the larger archetypes.
 But I also want to look at some larger trends, namely the total number of Zoroark and Fighting variants.
 Those two types tend to take up a big chunk of day one meta share and tend to influence the format via their typing.
 Zoroark Variants At Dallas, a whopping 226 Masters brought some sort of Zoroark variant, making up 28% of the day one field.
 At Toronto, only 42 Masters brought Zoroark variants making up 12% of the day one field.
 Buzzwole, Lucario, and Hitmonchan Variants At Dallas, 119 Masters brought said Fighting variants, making up 15% of the day one Field.
 At Toronto, 76 Masters brought said variants, making up 22% of the day one Field Comparing Dallas and Toronto So, when people said to expect a more concentrated meta at Toronto due to the size of the Regional, did that actually come true?
 Most popular archetypes took roughly 10% of the day one field each.
 If anything, the overarching “Zoroark” archetype plummeted in play and got replaced by an overarching “Fighting Stuff” archetype.
 But we did see the meta concentrate drastically going into day two.
 Trevenant in particular converted very well into day two while archetypes like Pikachu & Zekrom-GX quickly got weeded out.
 The only Pikachu & Zekrom in day two took five straight losses in a row.
 I think this really shows how much metagaming pays off for smaller Regionals compared to larger Regionals, and how a meta can feel more concentrated for smaller Regionals even if the day one meta share remains comparable.
 If you'd like to continue reading PokeBeach's premium articles, consider purchasing a premium membership!
-It grants you full access to PokeBeach's premium articles, doubles your prize earnings in our monthly tournaments, and allows you to submit your deck lists and questions to our writers for advice!
+It grants you full access to PokeBeach's premium articles and allows you to submit your deck lists and questions to our writers for advice!
 If you're not completely satisfied with your membership, you can request a full refund within 30 days!
 Simply cancel it in Paypal and then PM Water Pokemon Master for a full refund.
 No questions asked!
 Each subscription automatically renews at the end of its cycle, but you can stop or change it before then.
 5.95 USD per 7 days Subscribe Weekly Subscription 5.95 / week.
 14.97 USD per month Subscribe Monthly Subscription 14.97 / month.
 You'll also get a special subscriber badge under your avatar.
 41.70 USD per 3 months Subscribe Quarterly Subscription Averages to 13.90 / month.
 You'll also get a special subscriber badge under your avatar and an Advanced Member banner.